biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 ```

 To get started we need to create a new rule using the semantic type `type Query = Semantic<JsForStatement>;`
-With that we can now use the `ctx.model()` to get information about bindings present in the for loop.
+We can now use the `ctx.model()` to get information about bindings in the for loop.

 ```rust,ignore
 impl Rule for ForLoopCountReferences {